Augmented Sliced Wasserstein Distances: Conclusion

 \section{Conclusion}

-We proposed a novel variant of the sliced Wasserstein distance, namely the augmented sliced Wasserstein distance (ASWD), which is flexible, has high projection efficiency, and generalizes well.
-The ASWD adaptively updates the hypersurface where the samples are projected onto by learning from data.
+We proposed a novel variant of the sliced Wasserstein distance, namely the augmented sliced Wasserstein distance (ASWD), which is flexible, has a high projection efficiency, and generalizes well.
+The ASWD adaptively updates the hypersurfaces used to slice compared distributions by learning from data.
 We proved that the ASWD is a valid distance metric and presented its numerical implementation.
-We reported empirical performance of the ASWD over state-of-the-art sliced Wasserstein metrics in numerical experiments.
-The ASWD leads to the smallest distance errors over the majority of datasets in a sliced Wasserstein flow task and superior performance in a generative modeling task.
+We reported empirical performance of the ASWD over state-of-the-art sliced Wasserstein metrics in various numerical experiments.
+We showed that ASWD with a simple injective neural network architecture can lead to the smallest distance errors over the majority of datasets in a sliced Wasserstein flow task and superior performance in generative modeling tasks involving GANs and VAEs.
+We have also evaluated the applications of the ASWD in downstream tasks including color transferring and Wasserstein barycenters.
+What remains to be explored includes the topological properties of the ASWD.
+We leave this topic as an interesting future research direction.

 \begin{appendices}